royruzaini/penumbuk_api_bot/README.md

 * 20% more priority for selected splinter to submit the team ( Premium )
 * Battle history based on leaderboard player ( Premium )
 * Will fill out empty slot with Fiend cards ( Premium )
+* Will fill out empty slot with Chaos Agent if have extra 1 mana ( Premium )

 # DATABASE